WashburnebATWIT/FinalReportNBAData/README.md

 ### Question 5: Can a basic predictive model be established for a player's win shares based on their overall pick?
 ![Q5_Graph](graph/machineLearningOutput.png)

 RESULTS: The code output above represents a predictive model for a player’s win shares based on the pick they were chosen at.
 The coefficient of -0.675 means that on average, for each pick that a player drops (picked second instead of first, third instead of second, etc.), their win shares will decrease by 0.675 win shares on average.
-It is important to note that the Mean Squared Error is 575.29 indicates an extremely high amount of variance in this model.
+It is important to note that the Mean Squared Error is 575.29 indicating an extremely high amount of variance in this model.
 This means that it is difficult to accurately predict a player’s win shares simply based on the pick they were chosen with.

 ## Discussion